 The handlebars are made out of foam, therefore they are easy to grip and your hands won’t slip off from them.
 Something called “True Balance System” allows you to adjust the angle on 5 levels.

 As far as the comfort of your ankles goes, the device is equipped with ergonomic rollers.
-The entire frame is made out of heavy duty steel frame.
-If you purchase this, be careful on how you clean it, so you don’t scratch it.
+The entire frame is made out of a heavy-duty steel frame.
+If you purchase this, be careful of how you clean it, so you don’t scratch it.

 And did I mention it’s foldable?
 Well, you can clearly see that this is a fantastic buy.
 It’s kind of hard to believe that an inversion table equipped with such a wide array of features is somewhere in the range of $100.
 But it’s true nonetheless!